Retail Electric Providers structure their offers with an array of charges and fees. Here are some common examples:

 In general, none of these fees apply if you manage your account solely online, subscribe to paperless billing and Autopay, and never miss a payment.
 But if you have to make an occasional manual payment or speak to a Customer Service Representative, your REP may charge a nominal fee.
 And if you miss payments to the point of getting disconnected and/or referred to a collection agency the fees can get very high.

-The RateGrinder calculator lists the REP fees applicable to each plan.
-They are hidden by default, but can be displayed by changing the “Display Misc Fees” yellow box value to “Show”.
+The RateGrinder calculator lists each plan’s applicable REP fees to the right of the main ‘Results’ table.
 Since they are non-recurring charges, these fees are not factored into the cost calculations.
 They are provided for reference, however, as tie-breakers and to inform consumers of the services each REP offers on a free- vs. paid basis.

 |Sample REP Fee||Description|